georgeryang/georgeryang/README.md

 - 👋 Hi, I’m @georgeryang
 - 👀 I’m interested in UX design and data science
-- 🌱 I’m currently learning Figma, Adobe XD, R, and Python
+- 🌱 I’m currently learning Figma, R, and Python
-- 💞️ I’m looking to collaborate on any fun visualizations, involving music, film, TV, or health inequities
+- 💞️ I’m looking to collaborate on any fun design projects and visualizations, involving music, film, TV, orvideo games
-- 📫 How to reach me: LinkedIn or Twitter (@georgeryang on both)
+- 📫 How to reach me: my website (georgeryang.xyz) or LinkedIn (georgeryang)

 <!---
 georgeryang/georgeryang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.